Women in the Spanish Civil War: Civilian women on the home front

-Many poor, illiterate and unemployed women often found themselves immersed in the ideological battle of the Civil War and its connected violence as a result of forces beyond her control.
+Many poor, illiterate and unemployed women often found themselves immersed in the ideological battle of the Civil War and its connected violence as a result of forces beyond their control.
 Some of these women chose to try to reassert control by becoming active participants in the violent struggle going on around them.
 When it came to deciding who was right and wrong, many women had to use their own moral judgement formed by a lifetime to do so.
 They were not guided by political radicalization leading to ideological based morality.

 Women and children behind the lines were used by all sides, as a way of trying to garner support for their sides in the Civil War both internally and internationally.
 Nationalists often appealed to Catholics overseas, condemning Republican bombings on women in civil populations, claiming over 300,000 women and children had been killed.
 This met with limited success in the United States, where Catholics were uneasy with bombings against women and children that were being committed by both sides.

 One tactic employed by Nationalist troops was to use women to try to lure out Republican forces from concealed positions.
 They would use women's voices or get women to say they were civilians under siege.
 As a consequence, some Republican troops were hesitant when confronting women under apparent siege on the front as they did not always trust claims of needs for assistance.

 Spanish women supported the Republican war efforts behind the front lines.
 They made uniforms, worked in munitions factors, and served in women's corps similar to those organized by the US and British during World War I. In Madrid, women would go in pairs to cafes around the city, collecting money to support in the war effort.
 Many women on the Republican side joined JSU, serving in civilian roles near the front.

-Behind Nationalist lines, all women were forbidden from wearing pants.
-Instead, women were to wear skirts, which had to be long.
+Behind Nationalist lines, all women were forbidden from wearing trousers.
+Instead, women were to wear skirts or dresses, both of which had to be long.
 Shirts were required to be long sleeved.
 Rape was so common that many pregnant women did not know who the fathers of their children were.
 Rape, along with murder and torture, were frequent tools used by Nationalist forces to instill terror in women and keep them in line.